killua99/views_pdf/README.txt

    2. Upload the module to your Drupal instance.
    3. Download the required libraries.
 Download TCPDF and FPDI.
 Copy the files to the lib directory in the module directory.
 The path must be so:
-      "lib/tcpdf/tcpdf.php" respectively "lib/fpdi/fpdi.php".
+      "sites/all/libraries/tcpdf/tcpdf.php" respectively "sites/all/libraries/fpdi/fpdi.php".
+      If you are using the Libraries API then put them into the libraries folder.
+   4. Check under reports if you setup everything correct.
-   4. Setup a view with a PDF display.
+   5. Setup a view with a PDF display.
-   5. Use it.
+   6. Use it.

 Basic Usage
 -----------